jan-Lope/Toki_Pona-Parser/README.md

     |:

-### Mac OS X 10.7 an later
+### Mac OS X 10.7 and later
 First you have to download and install install swi-prolog: [http://www.swi-prolog.org/download/stable](http://www.swi-prolog.org/download/stable)

 After this you have to download the Toki Pona parser from this link [https://github.com/jan-Lope/Toki_Pona-Parser](https://github.com/jan-Lope/Toki_Pona-Parser).
 Use the button "Clone or download" and then "Download ZIP".

-Unzip the downloaded file Toki_Pona-Parser-master.zip.
+Unzip the file "Toki_Pona-Parser-master.zip".
 Change to the new folder "Toki_Pona-Parser-master" and doppel click the file "Toki_Pona.pro".
 At the first time you will be asked for the program to open this file.
-Please select SWI-Prolog.
+Please select "SWI-Prolog".
-After this a new window opens.
+A new window opens.
 After the prompt |: you can type Toki Pona sentences.

     |: